restarone/comfortable-mexican-sofa-docs/Replacing-default-wysiwyg-editor-with-redactor.md

 Due to licensing I can't ship CMS with this editor.
 However now it's easy to integrate in few easy steps.

+* Use version 1.12.2 of Comfortable Mexican Sofa due to changes in recent version not supporting the script provided on this page.

 * Download Redactor: http://imperavi.com/redactor/download/.
 No more trial version unfortunately.
 It's a good editor though, worth the money.

 * Within your application create `/app/assets/javascripts/comfortable_mexican_sofa/admin/application.js.coffee` and paste this in: